Accessibility statement for BeFloodWarned

 Screen reader navigation

 - Some interactive elements, including maps, rainfall graphs, and area search features, are difficult to navigate using screen readers and may highlight off-screen elements.
 This fails WCAG 2.2 success criteria 1.3.1 (Info and Relationships) and 2.1.1 (Keyboard).
+We are investigating how to improve these components or provide accessible alternatives, such as text-based summaries of rainfall forecasts.

 Focus order and keyboard navigation

-We are reviewing focus management across the site to ensure users can navigate consistently using keyboard or assistive technologies. - If a table is too wide to fit on the screen, the hidden information cannot be reached with a keyboard.
+- If a table is too wide to fit on the screen, the hidden information cannot be reached with a keyboard.
 This fails WCAG 2.2 success criterion 2.1.1 (Keyboard).

 Responsive design and text scaling

 - Some text does not scale properly on mobile devices, and certain interface elements behave inconsistently across screen sizes.
 In particular, font scaling does not work correctly in the Safari browser, which may make it difficult for users to enlarge text using device accessibility settings.
+This fails WCAG 2.2 success criteria 1.4.4 (Resize Text) and 1.4.10 (Reflow).
+We plan to improve responsive design, font scaling, and browser compatibility to meet mobile accessibility requirements.

 Third-party content

-- Some embedded third-party components, such as Mapbox, Hydromaster and Recaptcha, may not fully meet accessibility standards.
+- Some embedded third-party components, such as Mapbox, Hydromaster and reCAPTCHA, may not fully meet accessibility standards.
 These are outside of our control, but we are exploring accessible alternatives and providing supporting text where possible.

 What we're doing to improve accessibility